ShuzhouYuan/CoDAE/README.md

 ### Evaluation Set Construction

 * **Script:** `evaluation_set_constructor.py`
-* Samples from each augmentation type and adds constrained prompt headers
+* 250 samples from each augmentation type (CoTDAE, CoTDAE I, CoTDAE A, CoTDAE I+A) and adds constrained prompt headers for a 1000 sample test set

 ### Inference & Merging

 * **Script:** `inference_merging.py`
-* Merges predictions from multiple models and branches
+* Merges predictions from multiple models and branches to JSON files for judgement
 * Note: All inferences are generated using VLLM_infer in the appropriate scripts (cot_eval_idk.sh, jailbreak_idk.sh, judge_A_idk.sh, etc.)

 ### Judgement Extraction